EXTERNAL WALL INSULATION

 Click here if you are not sure whether you have Solid Walls or if they are already insulated.

-Installing External Wall Insulation can save up to £270 per year on fuel bills and prevent 1.8 tonnes of harmful Carbon Dioxide emissions being produced.
+Installing External Wall Insulation can save up to £270 per year on fuel bills and prevent 1.8 tonnes of harmful Carbon Dioxide emissions being produced, in addition to improving the appearance of your home.

-If you part own the property with a Housing Association, providing you own 50% or more, you may also be able to claim cashback.
+All home owners and landlords can have External Wall Insulation installed.
+If you part own the property with a Housing Association, providing you own 50% or more, you are also eligible.

 If you are a Council or Housing Association tenant, you should contact them directly or speak to the Energy Saving Trust (0800 512 012) who may be able to help you.